ssaha777/string_calculator/README.md

 ## Overview

-StringCalculator is a simple Ruby class that has a class method `add` which adds numbers provided as a string supporting custom delimiters, including commas and new lines, but raises exception when negative numbers are present.
+StringCalculator is a simple Ruby class that has a class method `add` which adds numbers provided as a string supporting custom delimiters, including comma and new lines, but raises exception when negative numbers are present.

 ## Features